heitorPB/heitorPB.github.io/projects.md

   sugestőes, críticas, pedidos, chocolates...

 - **[Hiking Analysis](https://github.com/heitorPB/HikingAnalysis)**,
-  _When a physicist goes hiking, (s)he expects some statistics and plots._ A set of tools to analyse a hike.
+  _When a physicist goes hiking, (s)he expects some statistics and plots._

+  Record your hike using your mobile phone (or another GPS tracker) and this tool gives you nice statistics, plots and map.

 - **[spyTOC](https://github.com/heitorPB//)**
   a template for [Python Markdown](https://python-markdown.github.io).